oscal-compass/e2e-demo/README.md

 #### Block diagram on how agile authoring

+#### How do I leverage the demo?

+The agile authoring demo leverages native git features like git repositories, pull requests, branches and github actions to build a git based pipeline to transform and build a domino chain for compliance artifacts.
+There are couple of ways you can leverage agile authoring:
+1. Clone the repositories in oscal-compass organization
+2. The repositories can be added to your organization
+3. You will need to add a secret to the github workflow which has write access to all the repositories.
+The secret variable name should be `PUSH_TOKEN`
+4. You can then modify/add/delete compliance artifacts and see the cascade updates accroding to the agile authoring workflow

 TBD - demonstrate addition of guidance to catalog repo
 - show & update markdown